Online autism diagnosis for adults,

 Comments like these often accompany a refusal to refer for assessment; it’s awful.
 There’s a regrettable amount of ignorance and stereotyping toward autistic adults in the medical community.

+• Autism is complex to diagnose due to the likelihood of co-occurring conditions and the challenge of a differential diagnosis.
 There are many conditions that often co-occur with autism: approximately 50% of autistic people have alexithymia, ~30% have ADHD, as well as possible histories of trauma, OCD, anxiety, bipolar disorder, and so on.
-Only a thorough diagnosis will detect this
+Only a thorough diagnosis will detect this.
+These numerous similar conditions can lead to misdiagnoses, if the assessment isn’t thorough and conducted by a clinician with substantial relevant expertise.